-D.6 Security Fencing, Hoarding and Overhead Protection
+D.6 Security Fencing, Hoarding (including 'Creative Hoardings') and Overhead Protection

-Security fencing must be provided around the perimeter of the development site, including any additional precautionary measures taken to prevent unauthorised entry to the site at all times during the demolition, excavation and construction period.
+Security fencing must be provided around the perimeter of the development Site, including any additional precautionary measures taken to prevent unauthorised entry to the Site at all times during the demolition, excavation and construction period.
 Security fencing must be the equivalent 1.8m high chain wire as specified in AS 1725.